Blog Home | Forums Home | Latest Music Education Blog CarnivalStumble This Blog | Add to Technorati Favorites

 6. Revolution In World Missions by K.P.
 Yohannan

-7. Power Through Prayer by E.M.
+7. Any Book on Prayer by E.M.
 Bounds

 8. More Than A Carpenter by Josh McDowell